ResearchScientist/Notes-UX/UX Research.md

 	- identify and articulate your assumptions
 	- large diverse n
 	- consistent interview method
+- friendliness bias : agree with someone they like
+	- ask for honest feedback
+- implicit bias : attitudes and stereotypes attributed to others without our awareness
+	- reflect on our behaviours
+	- ask others to point out our biases
 - primacy bias : memory of first encounter is strongest
 	- make a recording
 	- take detailed notes